The Department of Philosophy offers programs of study that lead to the Doctor of Philosophy, Master of Arts, and Bachelor of Arts.

 2Credit for PHIL 400 and PHIL 401 is not permitted toward any specialization in Philosophy, including the Major.
 3ASIA 372 is permitted toward either the upper-level Philosophy requirement or the Additional Philosophy at Any Level requirement.

-Admission to the program is subject to the admission restrictions and application processes that pertain currently to the Major in Economics.
-In addition to faculty requirements, the program has Economics and Philosophy requirements.
+Admission to the program is subject to the admission requirements, restrictions and application processes that pertain currently to the Major in Economics.
+In addition to faculty requirements, the program has Economics, Philosophy, and joint requirements.

 Admission to the program is subject to the admission restrictions and application processes that pertain currently to the Major in Political Science.
 In addition to faculty requirements, the program has philosophy and political science requirements.

 Students are encouraged to apply to the Department for admission to the Honours program by the end of their second year.
-Applicants are normally expected to have obtained a grade of at least 80% in at least two of PHIL 220, 230 or 240.
+Applicants are normally expected to have obtained a grade of at least 80% in at least two of PHIL 220 (or 222), 230 or 240.
 A recommendation from a philosophy instructor is also required.

 For an Honours degree a student must complete at least 60 credits (and no more than 72 credits) in Philosophy, subject to the following requirements.